 Subsection 2.
 Sick leave utilized must not exceed the amount accrued by the employee.
-If an employee is ill and has exhausted his/her sick leave credits, he/she may utilize all accrued annual leave.
+If an employee is ill and has exhausted their sick leave credits, they may utilize all accrued annual leave.
 If an employee has exhausted all accrued annual leave, the Employer may permit the employee to be placed on a leave without pay status for up to twelve (12) months, renewable upon expiration thereafter at the Employer's option.

 Subsection 3.
-In the event that an employee on annual leave becomes ill, the employee shall be afforded the right to change his/her annual leave status to sick leave status and to utilize available sick leave credits upon furnishing management acceptable medical certification, if required.
+In the event that an employee on annual leave becomes ill, the employee shall be afforded the right to change their annual leave status to sick leave status and to utilize available sick leave credits upon furnishing management acceptable medical certification, if required.